heiklap/dawo/README.md

       var rumba = new Rumba();
       rumba.dance(dawoApp);
     }
-    // run code in browser and check console output: Ctrl-Shift-i
+    // Run code in browser and check console output: Ctrl-Shift-i
+    // Or make html templates that catch output to text fields / elements.

 ###  About variable names and Classes in Dawo
 Play in IDE editor with alphabet: a..z to see, what variables are available.